Sleman2050/recipeMaster405/README.md

 # Recipe Master react app

-Project for searching up recipes and it has filtering based on several factors like cuisine, diet type , maxTime
+Project for searching up recipes and it has filtering based on several factors like cuisine, diet type , maxTime.Also, you can write notes about the recipes and return to it anytime

 **maxTime : the length of time it takes to cook**